 - Vincent L. McKusick Award, Maine State Bar Association

-Paul is exceptionally versatile and effective.
-He’s known for being able to quickly master the nuances of complex subject areas and handle any type of litigation.
-His practice areas include:
+Paul is known for being able to quickly master the nuances of complex subject areas and handle any type of litigation.
+His areas of practice concentration include:

-- Corporate and Partnership Litigation, including claims involving corporate governance, business judgment, and fiduciary duty, and contract issues.
+- Corporate and Partnership Litigation, including claims involving corporate governance, corporate dissolution, shareholder/partner oppression and freeze out, and fiduciary duty issues.

 - Securities Litigation under the anti-fraud provisions of state and federal securities laws.

 - Appeals of state and federal procurement contract awards.

 - IP Litigation, including preliminary injunctions and accompanying litigation involving claims of trademark, trade dress, copyright infringement, trade secrets, as well as patent infringement.